systelab/systelab-translate/projects/systelab-translate/README.md

 #### Provide the translation files

+systelab-translate library can be provided by json files stored in /i18n folder of an Angular project or by getting a json response from a restAPI call.

+###### i18n folder usage:

 In order to provide the translation files, you must include several properties files in the /i18n/language and /i18n/error folders.

 For the basic bundles, include a MessagesBundle_xx_XX.json file for each language and country (not mandatory).